parsehex/BuddyGenAI/README.md

 ### Acquiring Binaries

-First you'll need to place binaries in the `./binaries/` folder.
-You can build them yourself or download them from their releases page.
-You'll need:

-- [LlamaFile](https://github.com/Mozilla-Ocho/llamafile) - `./binaries/llamafile` or `./binaries/llamafile.exe`
-- [Stable-Diffusion.cpp](https://github.com/leejet/stable-diffusion.cpp) - You should at least have a `./binaries/stable-diffusion.cpp/cuda12` folder with the `stable-diffusion` binary in it.
-Besides `cuda12`, the following are also checked at runtime in this order:
+First, you'll need to create a `./binaries/` folder in the root of the project.
+Now, download the latest release of [Piper](https://github.com/rhasspy/piper/releases) and extract the contents to the `./binaries` folder.

+Next, you'll need one or more of the following folders within the `./binaries/` folder:

+- `cuda12`
+- `rocm5.5`
+- `clblast`
+- `vulkan`
+- `avx512`
+- `avx2`
+- `avx`
+- `noavx`

+These will be checked at runtime in the order listed above.
+Within each of these folders, you'll need the following binaries:

+- `ggml_shared.dll`
-  - rocm5.5
+- `llama.dll`
-  - clblast
+- `llamacpp-main.exe`
-  - vulkan
+- `llamacpp-server.exe`
-  - avx512
+- `stable-diffusion.dll`
-  - avx2
+- `stable-diffusioncpp-sd.exe`
-  - avx
+- `whisper.dll`
-  - noavx
+- `whispercpp-main.exe`
+- **Important**: Include license files (e.g. `ggml.txt`) when redistributing your build.

+The `cuda12` folder should also contain the files contained within one of the `cudart-llama-bin-win-cuXX.x.x-x64.zip` files from the [LlamaFile releases page](https://github.com/ggerganov/llama.cpp/releases).
+These files will be used for all of the binaries that are CUDA-capable.

-### Steps to Build BuddyGenAI
+### Steps to Build / Develop BuddyGenAI

-Node v18 is recommended.
+Node v18+ is recommended.
 I personally use [nvm](https://github.com/nvm-sh/nvm) or [NVM for Windows](https://github.com/coreybutler/nvm-windows) to manage Node versions.

-You'll need to download the latest release of [LlamaFile](https://github.com/Mozilla-Ocho/llamafile).
-Place the binary at `./binaries/llamafile` and make it executable (for Windows: add ".exe" to the end of the file's name).

 ```bash
 git clone https://github.com/parsehex/BuddyGenAI